amirbawab/AVR-cheat-sheet/README.md

 ATmega328p has three fuse bytes composed of 8 fuse bits each, responsible for the behavior of the chip.
 The bits are programmable and nonvolatile (the fuse bits programmed dont change their values the next time the chip is active).
 Writing 1 into a fuse bit sets it to unprogrammed and 0 sets it to programmed.

 #### Low fuse byte
-The low fuse byte enables controlling the speed, start up time and the source of the clock.
+**Description**: The low fuse byte enables controlling the speed, start up time and the source of the clock.
 Furthermore, it allows exposing the system clock output on PORTB0.
 Refer to [datasheet](#datasheet) at section "Clock Output Buffer".
+**Datasheet**: Table 31-7.
+Fuse Low Byte
+**Table**:
 ```
 +---------------+---------+-------------------------+------------------+-------------------------------------+
 | Low Fuse Byte | Bit No. | Description             | Default Value    | Comments                            |